Daniel-van-der-Poel/The-Clean-Sheet/README.md

   - Run custom scripts to change the formatting and validations of the elements in Acrobat (check out my PDF Helper repo).
   - Import the Javascript files into the PDF using Acrobat.

 I'm no longer working on this sheet, *so feel free to edit it, fork it etc*.
+Have fun!
-Have fun.
-Oh, and please realise this was my first applied coding, ever.
+Please realise this was my first applied coding, ever.